-Step 1: You’ll call 1-800-ADOPTION, and an adoption specialist will help you fill out some forms and talk with you about what you’re looking for in an adoptive family.
+Step 1: Contact an adoption professional.
+You’ll call 1-800-ADOPTION, and an adoption specialist will help you fill out some forms and talk with you about what you’re looking for in an adoptive family.

-Step 3: When you’re sure you’re ready to proceed, you’ll choose a family, and then that family will travel to you as soon as possible — often within the day, depending on how close they live to you.
+Step 3: Meet the adoptive family.
+When you’re sure you’re ready to proceed, the family will travel to you as soon as possible — often within the day, depending on how close they live to you.
 Depending on the age of your baby, there may be a longer transition period while you and your child get to know the prospective parents.

-Step 4: When it is time to officially place your baby with the adoptive family, your adoption attorney will walk you through the adoption consent process, which terminates your legal parental rights and places your child with their adoptive parents.
+Step 4: Legally place your baby for adoption.
+When it is time to officially place your baby with the adoptive family, your adoption attorney will walk you through the adoption consent process, which terminates your legal parental rights and places your child with their adoptive parents.

-Step 5: You can talk with the family about how open you’d like your adoption to be and how much post-adoption contact you’d like to have with them and with your baby.
+Step 5: Continue your relationship.
+You can talk with the family about how open you’d like your adoption to be and how much post-adoption contact you’d like to have with them and with your baby.